-- (a) if, at a time when the process was effective for service, the ship or property was within the locality within which the court may exercise jurisdiction-at any place within Australia, including a place within the limits of the territorial sea of Australia; or - (b) in any case-at any place within the State or Territory, including a place within the limits of the territorial sea of Australia that is adjacent to the State or Territory.

-(3) Subject to subsection (4), in a proceeding commenced as an action in rem in a court of a State or Territory, a ship or other property may be arrested at any place within Australia, including a place within the limits of the territorial sea of Australia.

-(4) Where the arrest of a foreign ship, or of cargo on board a foreign ship, would be inconsistent with a right of innocent passage that is being exercised by the ship, this Act does not authorise the service of process on the ship or the arrest of the ship or cargo.

-(5) In this section:
+- (a) if, at a time when the process was effective for service, the ship or property was within the locality within which the court may exercise jurisdiction-at any place within Australia, including a place within the limits of the territorial sea of Australia; or - (b) in any case-at any place within the State or Territory, including a place within the limits of the territorial sea of Australia that is adjacent to the State or Territory. - (3) Subject to subsection (4), in a proceeding commenced as an action in rem in a court of a State or Territory, a ship or other property may be arrested at any place within Australia, including a place within the limits of the territorial sea of Australia. - (4) Where the arrest of a foreign ship, or of cargo on board a foreign ship, would be inconsistent with a right of innocent passage that is being exercised by the ship, this Act does not authorise the service of process on the ship or the arrest of the ship or cargo. - (5) In this section:

-"innocent passage" has the meaning it has under the Convention on the Territorial Sea and the Contiguous Zone done at Geneva on 29 April 1958, a copy of the English text of which is set out in Schedule 1 to the Seas and Submerged Lands Act 1973.
+innocent passage has the meaning it has under the United Nations Convention on the Law of the Sea done at Montego Bay on 10 December 1982.

+Note: For the Convention on the Law of the Sea see the Schedule to the Seas and Submerged Lands Act 1973.

-Service and Execution of Process Act not to apply
+23 Service and Execution of Process Act not to apply

-23. The Service and Execution of Process Act 1901 does not apply to the service of initiating process on, or the arrest of, a ship or other property under this Act.
+The Service and Execution of Process Act 1992 does not apply to the service of initiating process on, or the arrest of, a ship or other property under this Act.

-Proceeds
+24 Proceeds

-24. Where, but for the sale of a ship or other property under this Act, a proceeding could have been commenced as an action in rem against the ship or property, the proceeding may be commenced as an action in rem against the proceeds of the sale that have been paid into a court under this Act.
+Where, but for the sale of a ship or other property under this Act, a proceeding could have been commenced as an action in rem against the ship or property, the proceeding may be commenced as an action in rem against the proceeds of the sale that have been paid into a court under this Act.

-Limitation of liability under Liability Conventions
+25 Limitation of liability under Liability Conventions

-25. (1) A person who apprehends that a claim for compensation under a law (including a law of a State or a Territory) that gives effect to provisions of a Liability Convention may be made against the person by some other person may apply to the Federal Court to determine the question whether the liability of the first-mentioned person in respect of the claim may be limited under that law.

-(2) Subsection (1) does not affect the jurisdiction of any other court.

-(3) On an application under subsection (1), the Federal Court may, in accordance with the law referred to in that subsection:

-- (a) determine whether the applicant's liability may be so limited and, if it may be so limited, determine the limit of that liability; - (b) order the constitution of a limitation fund for the payment of claims in respect of which the applicant is entitled to limit his or her liability; and - (c) make such orders as are just with respect to the administration and distribution of that fund.

-(4) Where a court has jurisdiction under this Act in respect of a proceeding, that jurisdiction extends to entertaining a defence in the proceeding by way of limitation of liability under a law that gives effect to provisions of a Liability Convention.
+- (1) A person who apprehends that a claim for compensation under a law (including a law of a State or a Territory) that gives effect to provisions of a Liability Convention may be made against the person by some other person may apply to the Federal Court to determine the question whether the liability of the first-mentioned person in respect of the claim may be limited under that law. - (2) Subsection (1) does not affect the jurisdiction of any other court. - (3) On an application under subsection (1), the Federal Court may, in accordance with the law referred to in that subsection: - (a) determine whether the applicant's liability may be so limited and, if it may be so limited, determine the limit of that liability; - (b) order the constitution of a limitation fund for the payment of claims in respect of which the applicant is entitled to limit his or her liability; and - (c) make such orders as are just with respect to the administration and distribution of that fund. - (4) Where a court has jurisdiction under this Act in respect of a proceeding, that jurisdiction extends to entertaining a defence in the proceeding by way of limitation of liability under a law that gives effect to provisions of a Liability Convention.

-Proceedings under Civil Liability Convention
+26 Proceedings under Civil Liability Convention